project-codeflare/rayvens/README.md

 ray.init()
 client = rayvens.Client()

-topic = client.create_topic('example')
+stream = client.create_stream('example')

-topic >> print
+stream >> print

-topic << 'hello' << 'world'
+stream << 'hello' << 'world'
 ```

-This program initialize Ray and Rayvens and creates a `Topic`.
-Topics and events
+This program initialize Ray and Rayvens and creates a `Stream`.
+Streams and events
 are the core facilities offered by Rayvens.
-Topics bridge event publishers and
+Streams bridge event publishers and
 subscribers.
-Topic are currently implemented as Ray actors.
+Stream are currently implemented as Ray actors.

-In this example, a subscriber is added to `topic` with the statement `topic >>
+In this example, a subscriber is added to `stream` with the statement `stream >>
 print`.
 This subscriber simply invokes the Python `print` method on every event
 it receives.
 In general, subscribers can be Python callables, Ray tasks, or Ray
 actors.

-A couple of events are then published to `topic` using the syntax `topic <<
+A couple of events are then published to `stream` using the syntax `stream <<
 value`.
 As illustrate here, events are just arbitrary values in general, but of
 course publishers and subscribers can agree on specific event schemas.
 The `<<`
 operator has left-to-right associativity making it possible to send multiple